SCHOOLS & STEM

 The Foundation participates in outreach programs for the general public through various partners.

-The Foundation has sponsored and exhibited at Burpee Museum’s Paleofest Symposium for the last four years.
+The Foundation has sponsored and exhibited at Burpee Museum’s Paleofest Symposium for several years.
 Paleofest is a conference that attracts premier scientists from around the world.

 The Foundation participates and initiates outreach to the general public via special exhibitions of the collections.